christinasunnegardh/katacoda-scenarios/dockertutorial/step5.md

 *create the Dockerfile*
 `touch Dockerfile`{{execute}}

-Navigate to your newly created Dockerfile and copy the following to the file:
+Navigate to your newly created Dockerfile in the editor to the top left and copy the following to the file:

 <pre class="file" data-filename="Dockerfile" data-target="replace">
 FROM node:12
 WORKDIR /usr/src/app
 COPY package.json .
 RUN npm install
 COPY . .
 EXPOSE 3000
 CMD ["npm", "start"]
 </pre>

 So, what does all of these commands do?
 Let's go through them!